Did you know?

-The development of Kwaito has also had a significant impact on South African culture and economy, permeating television, radio and even fashion, where it is seen as a lifestyle as much as a music genre.
+The development of kwaito has also influenced South African culture and extends to the economy, permeating television, radio and fashion, where it is seen as a lifestyle as much as a music genre.
 Its blend of black urban style and modern influences mean that it is constantly evolving and dynamic – much like South Africa itself.

 Travel tips & Planning info

 SA Gig Guide

 How to get here

 There are regular kwaito gigs around the country.